MSP-1 Specification

 2. Normative definition

-• Contain or reference descriptive metadata such as name, description, and intent.
+• Support contextual metadata such as name, description, intent, interpretiveFrame, author, provenance, and revision where useful.

 3. Required fields

-• id — stable identifier for the page.
+• id — required; stable identifier for the page within the site or implementation.

-• description — concise explanation of what the page covers.
+• description — short or structured description of the page.

-• section — one or more section declarations.
+• section — section context or section declaration when applicable.

 4. AI interpretation rules

-• AI agents MUST treat each page as a standalone semantic unit anchored to its canonical URL.
+• AI agents should treat the page object as a single addressable semantic unit within the site.

 5. Relationship to related MSP-1 terms

-• canonical — determines the authoritative URL for the page.
+• url — identifies the live URL for the page.

-• name / description / intent — define what the page is and why it exists.
+• description — summarizes what the page is about.

 6. Examples